BruceFelix/BruceFelix/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on building my portfolio
-- 🌱 I’m currently learning Web security with portswigger https://github.com/BruceFelix/Web-security
+- 🌱 I’m currently learning Software Engineering with Jenga School
-- 👯 I’m looking to collaborate on Frontend and Python projects
-- 💬 Ask me about Frontend development
 - 📫 How to reach me: brucefelixm@gmail.com
 - 😄 Pronouns: He
 - ⚡ Fun fact: If a programmer could rearrange the alphabet, they'd put U and I together.